Firepit scrap kit.

 As you can see, the animation doesn’t match the tag… We have red elements, but a pink animation.
 We can fix that!
 Yes we can!

-Open the group by clicking on the little arrow beside the group folder icon in the layers pallet.
+Open the group by clicking on the little arrow beside the group folder icon in the layers panel.

 (I name the group so I remember what animation I used)

-At the bottom of your layers pallet, there is a button to add adjustment layers.
+At the bottom of your layers panel, there is a button to add adjustment layers.
 Click on it and choose “Gradient Map.”
 It will be at the bottom of the drop down.

 After you have added the layer, make sure you aren’t on the layer mask.
 I will record a little video to show you how to do this.
 It would be easier than trying to explain it in type and pictures.